Cherai

 The Cherai Beach is 10 km long.
 Dolphins are occasionally seen here.

 Cherai has played an important role in the history of modern Kerala by becoming the birthplace of two prominent political personsages of modern Kerala - Mathai Manjooran and Sahodaran Ayyappan.

 Cherai Gowreeshwara Temple is one of the main Hindu temples.
 The temple is maintained by Vijnana Vardhini Sabha (V. V Sabha).
 It also known as Kerala palani.
 The festival in the temple is the biggest festival in Eranakulam district.
 The festival happens every year towards the last 2 weeks of January or first 2 weeks of February.
-The main attractions are Elephant march (around 20-30 elephants).
+The main attractions are Elephant parade (around 20-30 elephants).

 There is one more famous temple in Cherai, which is Azheekkal Sree Varaha Temple famous for its beautiful chariot.
 It is one of the oldest temple owned by Gowda Saraswatha Community.